-Where & How to Get the Right Reviews for Your Business
+Where & How To Get The Right Reviews For Your Business

 Product review sites are third-party sites designed to help companies earn reviews while vetting them for accuracy.

-Because customers are more likely to leave a review when they know it will be vetted and published by a third party, and since customers are more likely to trust these reviews than those selected and perhaps manipulated by the company itself, reviews on these sites are more likely to lead to conversions and positive brand sentiment than reviews on your own site using your own native system.
+- Customers may be more inclined to trust these reviews knowing they aren’t manipulated.

+Acquiring a number of positive reviews on product review sites can generate more conversions and positive brand sentiment than reviews on other sites.

-Of these, Trustpilot is arguably the go-to starting point – sort of the Yelp of product review sites – in large part because Google trusts them enough to include their product ratings in the Google Shopping ads.
+Of these, Trustpilot is arguably the go-to starting point – in large part because Google trusts it enough to include its product ratings in Google Shopping ads.

+Another reason why Trustpilot is the de facto product review site is that the reviews cannot be modified to give brands an undeserved score.

-The platform is “open,” meaning that the reviews aren’t modified or moderated to give brands a biased positive score, so they are likely to positively influence both brand perception and search engine rankings in the long term.
+Therefore, reviews on Trustpilot are likely to influence both brand perception and your reputation in Google.

 One of the most helpful features a third-party review platform can bring to the table is the ability to incorporate reviews directly on your site (here’s how to do that with TrustPilot specifically).

-A good product review site will also include the Schema markup necessary to get your star ratings listed in the Google search results, and have enough trust built with the search engine to increase the likelihood that those star ratings will be visible.
+A good product review site will also include the Schema markup necessary to get your star ratings listed in Google’s search results.

-Taking advantage of product review sites allows you to take ownership of the story surrounding your brand and be a part of the conversation.
+Taking advantage of product review sites allows you to take ownership of your brand’s story while being part of the conversation.

-If you’re concerned about the fact that authentic reviews will inevitably point an imperfect picture, consider the following stats from Bazaarvoice:
+If you’re concerned about the fact that reviews on third-party sites won’t be 100% positive, consider the following online review statistics:

-- Product page visitors who read and interact with online reviews have a 58 percent higher conversion rate.

-- When a site goes from having zero reviews to having 30, it can result in a 25 percent increase in orders.
-100 reviews can result in a 37 percent increase.
+- On average, consumers require a business to have 40 online reviews before they believe its average star rating.

+- The likelihood of a product getting purchased increases by 270% when it gets at least five reviews.

 4. Social Media

-The introduction of Facebook Local has solidified that brands need to consider social media not only as a marketing outlet but as a place where customers review businesses.
+Facebook Business Pages have solidified that brands need to consider social media not only as a marketing outlet but as a place where customers review businesses.

-Everything we discussed above applies to social media as much as it does to Google My Business, industry-specific review sites, and product review sites, but there are a few additional things to take into consideration:
+Everything discussed in the above sections applies to social media as much as it does to Google Business Profiles, industry-specific review sites, and product review sites.

 Share Customer Reviews